Exact volume-law entangled zero-energy eigenstates in a large class of spin models

 \onecolumngrid

 \begin{quote} { This supplemental material contains some technical details and additional examples.
-In Sec.~\ref{sec: Proof of Theorem 1}, we prove Theorem 1 of the main text.
-In Sec~\ref{sec: new_examples}, we present additional examples of zero energy eigenstates of nearest neighbor spin-$S$ $XY$ model in arbitrary dimensions that we considered in the main text.
-Finally, in Sec~\ref{sec: previous_examples}, we reproduce some zero energy eigenstates of previously studied Hamiltonians~\cite{udupa2023weak,ivanov2024volume,chiba2024exact} using our framework. } \end{quote} \end{center}
+In Sec.~\ref{sec: Proof of Theorem 1}, we prove Theorem~\ref{theorem: 1} of the main text.
+In Sec.~\ref{sec: generalization_and_new_examples}, we present the generalization of Theorem~\ref{theorem: 1} to higher dimensions and applications to the nearest neighbor spin-$S$ $XY$ model on a hypercube that we considered in the main text.
+Finally, in Sec.~\ref{sec: previous_examples}, we reproduce some zero energy eigenstates of previously studied Hamiltonians~\cite{udupa2023weak,ivanov2024volume,chiba2024exact} using our framework. } \end{quote} \end{center}

 \makeatletter {S\arabic{equation}} {S\arabic{theorem}} {S\arabic{figure}} {S\Roman{section}} {\arabic{page}} {S\arabic{table}}